onpayio/php-sdk/README.md

 ?>
 ```

-Verifying payment from the payment page can easily be done
+Verifying a payment from the acceptment page can easily be done as following:

 ```php